Skip to content

 Statistical processing

 The commuting statistic is compiled on the register-based labour force statistic (RAS), which is based on the Labour Market Account (LMA) - a longitudinal register.
 A comprehensive data validation is done in the production of AMR.
-RAS is done by taking a status (on the populations primary attachment to the labour market) on the last working day in November based on LMA.
+RAS is compiled taking a snapshot (on the populations primary attachment to the labour market) on the last working day in November based on LMA.
 Based on the information about the address of residence and workplace for employed persons the commuting distance is calculated.

 Read more about statistical processing